How to Make a Cappuccino: The Difficult Relationship Between Espresso and Milk

 How to Make a Cappuccino With an Espresso Machine

-3. Pour the hot milk over the espresso immediately after steaming.
-If you’re able, use the crema to create a heart, rosetta or other latte art.
+3. Pour the hot milk over the espresso shot immediately after steaming.
+If you’re able, use the coffee crema to create a heart, rosetta or other latte art.
 If you prefer a dry cappuccino, forget the whole latte art thing.

 Some will argue that when you froth milk it should be firm enough to stand out as a small mound over the rim of the cup.
-However, this is one of the many misconceptions about cappuccino.
+However, this is one of the many misconceptions about cappuccinos.
 Here, the hood is interpreted as an object, not a color.

 In reality, mountainous foam is too firm to tease out the desired creaminess and sweetness.
 Moreover, in a cappuccino with firm foam, the coffee and milk don’t mix well when you drink it.
 And that’s what we’re all about, after all.